frederikprijck/blog.kwintenp/_posts/2017-03-11-how-to-setup-marble-testing.md

 ![marble-diagram](https://www.dropbox.com/s/zyr7j5goywo3asy/Screenshot%202017-05-06%2018.14.21.png?raw=1)

 Let's create the second stream.
-It looks the exact same way but we use the `hot` helper function instead.
+It looks the exact same way but we use the `hot` helper function instead since we are working with a subject here.

 ```typescript
 import { hot } from './helpers/marble-testing';